daguilarm/belich-tables/docs/en/basics/quickstart.md

 ## Flash messages

-**Livewire Tables** include the package: [Livewire Flash by Mattlibera](https://github.com/mattlibera/livewire-flash).
+**Belich Tables** include the package: [Livewire Flash by Mattlibera](https://github.com/mattlibera/livewire-flash).
 This package allows us to incorporate flash messages through Livewire, in a very simple way.
 Some parts of the package use this functionality, so it is convenient to activate it.

 To do this, you need to add the `flash-container` component: